sgmselli/Inventory-Tracker/README.md

-# Inventory-Tracker
+# Inventory Tracker
-An inventory tracker built in Python Django that allows companies ton track their inventory and costs.
+An inventory tracker that allows companies to track their current stock and costs.

+## Technologies
+Built in Python Django.